Dim314159/LLM/quiz_creator/README.md

 ## Interface
 ![First Page](quiz_first_page.png)

-Chose file(s) to upload, type topic of your quiz, chose number of questions.
+Choose file(s) to upload, type topic of your quiz, choose number of questions.
 Click sumbit.

 Generator will create questions of you topic based of pdf(s) you provided